xbony2/YDDM-Mappings/README.md

 * YToolKit.
 Yes, that's in this repository.

+* Wine.
+This is for OS X and Linux computers to be able to run Windows programs.
+Works about half the time.

+* GBATA.
+Adds a bunch of cool GBA tools.

-All of these work on OS X. That's because I use OS X. Some of them might now work on Windows, but most applications have Windows variations.
+All of these work on OS X. That's because I personally use OS X. Windows stuff might work.

 # References
 Various online information: